DanielTizon/ClusteringMetrics/README.md

 * Rand Index (Rand Index) - 1971

+I have created a function that let you estimate what is the best "k" for your dataset, you can see an example in clustering.test.TestDataIris (Iris dataset for testing is included in the project).

 Any suggestion or fix will be appreciated.

 You can contact with me using my email: daniel.tizon@gmail.com